Skip to main content

 Typical installation costAnnual saving

-(NB These estimates are based on gas-heated homes and on fuel prices as of October 2022, and assuming an unsubsidised insulation cost.
+(NB These estimates are from the Energy Saving Trust and based on gas-heated homes and on fuel prices as of July 2025, and assuming an unsubsidised insulation cost.
 The recommended depth of mineral wool insulation is 270mm, but other materials need different depths.
 Prices will vary.)

 Which loft insulation is suitable for your home?